-A study of educational programs and practices in schools with multicultural populations.
-Field experience.
+A study of educational programs and practices in schools with multicultural populations and a focus on becoming a culturally responsive teacher.
 Prerequisite: Benchmark #1

 EDU 312 EXCEPTIONAL CHILDREN IN THE SCHOOLS 2-1-2

 A study of exceptional children and programs in K-12 educational settings.
 Areas of study are program design, identification processes, curriculum development, inclusion, mainstreaming and program evaluation.
 Special education areas of concentration include learning disabilities, visual/hearing impaired, physically handicapped, emotionally handicapped, and mentally handicapped.
 (Gifted area of concentration includes academic.)
 Field experience.